GlacioHack/xdem/doc/source/coregistration.md

 **4. Affine metadata (common to all affine methods)**:

+- An input `only_translation` to define if a coregistration should solve only for translations,
+- An input `standardize` to define if the input data should be standardized to the unit sphere before coregistration,
 - An output `matrix` that stores the estimated affine matrix,
 - An output `centroid` that stores the centroid coordinates with which to apply the affine transformation,
 - Outputs `shift_x`, `shift_y` and `shift_z` that store the easting, northing and vertical offsets, respectively.